4-en/sd-api/README.md

 # sd-api
-simple api for stable diffusion models
+Simple api for running hf diffusion models.

+## WIP
+(may not work atm)